Cancer the Great Overwhelm

 Meet with health professionals.

 Like it or not, finding good medical care is an essential part of finding hope on a cancer journey.
 It’s helpful to meet with doctor and find out more about what you are facing.
 You should also seek a second or third opinion if you are not satisfied with the answers you are getting.
+Of course, being a person of faith, I believe in miracles, but often God seems to use medicine as part of that process (though he doesn’t have to).

 -